sean-fernyhough/abyss/README.md

 Abyss uses WASD for movement and ui navigation.
 Generally E is used for select and Q is used to back out of menus and also to quit the game.

 ## PROGRESSION
 Abyss saves your progress everytime you move to a new floor, there is only one save slot so if a new character is created and progresses to a new floor, it will overwriite the current save.
+The save file is generated in the root directory and is call main.sav

 ## FEATURES
 Character Creation